Chih-Ping Chen: Diplomatic career

 At the start of the 1940s, Chen was made concurrently the Representative of China in Burma and Chief Representative of China in the China Defense Supplies at the China-Burma-India Theater in Calcutta.
 From 1943 through the end of World War II in 1946, he was the main representative of China in India.
-During that time, he played important roles in the safe conduct of President Chiang Kai-shek's oldest son, Chiang Ching-Kuo, and his family returning to China from Russia, and Chao En-Lai, returning from Paris.
+During that time, he played important roles in the safe conduct of President Chiang Kai-shek's oldest son, Chiang Ching-kuo, and his family returning to China from Russia, and Zhou Enlai, returning from Paris.

 In 1946, Chen became the Extraordinary Envoy and Minister Plenipotentiary of the Chinese Legation to the newly independent Philippine Republic.
 He worked assiduously and successfully with Presidents Manuel Roxas, Elpidio Quirino, and Ramon Magsaysay on the peaceful and equitable absorption of the economically successful overseas Chinese population in the newly created Republic of the Philippines.
 On April 18, 1947, he signed the Treaty of Amity.
 In 1949, in an effort to support the shaky stature of the recently resigned Chinese President Chiang Kai-shek, Chen and President Quirino arranged for a Summit in the Philippines to be called the "Baguio Conference".
 This is when both Presidents called for an Asian alliance to counter the emergence and spreading of Communist governments in the region.
 The meeting was convened without the knowledge or approval of the Western Powers, and resulted in the Republic of China never being invited to participate in the Southeast Asia Treaty Organization (SEATO), formed five years later.
 In 1949, the Chinese mission to the Philippines was upgraded to an embassy, making Chen the first Chinese Ambassador to the Philippines.
 During his tenure, Chen became the Dean of the Diplomatic Corps.
 He and his wife, Lilleo, became close friends with American Ambassador Admiral Raymond Spruance, hero of Midway, and then-Archbishop Egidio Vagnozzi, the Vatican Papal Nuncio, who was to become Nuncio to the United States and Chamberlain of the College of Cardinals.
 He organized overseas Chinese in the Philippines to support the suppression of the Huks.
 In 1954, upon his resignation and on the same day as his departure from Manila, Chen dedicated an embassy chancery donated by a grateful Chinese-Filipino community on Rojas (formerly Dewey) Boulevard.